-Dr. Philip Zimbardo, World-Renowned Psychologist and Professor Emeritus at Stanford University
+Dr. Philip Zimbardo, Psychology Professor Emeritus at Stanford University

 - What is the most important ethical lesson you have learned (either personally or professionally)?

 PZ: In any situation where someone is trying to convince you to do something, it is critical to pause and do a situational analysis.
 This might mean assessing a corporate decision or being “street smart” in a rough neighborhood.
 Then decide explicitly: (i) What is the right thing to do (usually the hardest)? and (ii) What is the expedient thing to do (which may be right or wrong)?
 Then make a clear decision – clear of semantics, of a boss putting his arm over your shoulder to bring you into the team, of any other verbal or non-verbal influences.
 With this approach, if an unethical choice is made, it can be acknowledged and remedied.
 Also, never forget that one person’s decision can influence the final outcome of the majority.
 In that old infamous Stanford Prison Experiment, it would have taken only one student to halt the experiment, even by bursting out laughing and saying it was all ridiculous.

 BD: It was very humbling to see that even though I am generally able to speak up to authority effectively, I had an experience that taught me that I, too, was vulnerable to joining an unethical group reaction.
 I almost convinced myself to join others in a senior corporate group in supporting a Chief Financial Officer’s ethically questionable decision regarding use of non public information.
 Fortunately, in the example, the CFO got called away for a minute.
 I used that lucky pause to reflect and realize that it was “one of those moments” and to connect to my values and training and challenge the proposed decision.
 What has stayed with me from the experience is a deep understanding of our innate human vulnerability to powerful situations and the need to always be vigilant in assessing situations.